Arch-Network/arch-node/README.md

 # Arch Node

 Welcome Arch Node Validators!
-This repository is your go-to resource for downloading, setting up, and running an Arch validator node on the Arch network.
-Here you will find binaries for multiple platforms and detailed instructions on how to configure and run your node.
+This repository is your go-to resource for downloading, setting up, and running an Arch validator node on Arch Network.
+Here you will find binaries for multiple platforms, docker images and detailed instructions on how to configure and run your node.

 ## Supported Platforms